chrisdembia/yeadon/README.rst

 - MayaVi_ used for pretty visualization and GUI interaction
 - nose_ used for unit tests
 - Sphinx_  needed to create documentation
-- numpydoc_ sphinx extension for NumPy style doc formatting
+- numpydoc_ sphinx extension for NumPy-style documentation formatting

 .. _MayaVi: http://mayavi.sourceforge.net
 .. _nose: https://nose.readthedocs.org